Forms required for a TN Visa Application

 Schedule Your Consultation

-Depending on how you apply for a TN visa, there may technically be no government forms required if you are a Canadian citizen!
+Depending on how you apply for a TN visa, there may be no government forms required if you are a Canadian citizen!
 If you are a Mexican citizen, there will always be forms required regardless of how you apply.

 What forms are needed for your TN visa application?

 Let’s start with discussing the process and forms for a TN visa for a Canadian citizen.
-There are 4 different ways a Canadian citizen you can apply for a TN visa, as follows:
+There are 4 different ways a Canadian citizen can apply for a TN visa, as follows:

 • Land border